 baseline.
 How to apply sCE is described by Neerincx and Linderberg [Neerincx and Linderberg (2012)].

 The first step is to create a foundation.
 The current situation of the problem is addressed.
 Thereby considering existing knowledge which might be relevant to solve the problem, which results in the envisioned technology.
 The next step is to define the system design specification.
-In which scenarios are described which show how the problem is solved.
+In which scenarios are described that show how the problem is solved.
 From this can be extracted what should be designed and why this is done.
-Using this a design is made which is being evaluated to make improvements in next iterative steps.
+Using this, a design is made that is being evaluated to make improvements in next iterative steps.

-70

 | Foundation